verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Configuring Storage and Resource Limits and Requests

 Specify overrides to change the default resource (storage, cpu, memory, etc.) requests and limits.
-For example, to update resource requests for the webhook, create the following overrides file and provide the file using the `-f` option when running `helm upgrade --install`:
+For example, to update resource requests for the webhook, create the following overrides file and provide the file using the `-f` option when running `helm upgrade --install`.
 {{< clipboard >}}
 <div class="highlight">